Christ the Redeemer Tickets

 Skip the Line at Christ the Redeemer

-Every official ticket has a timed entry, which is the real skip-the-line advantage — you board your reserved train or van instead of queuing for same-day tickets at the gate, which regularly sell out by midday.
+Every official ticket carries a timed entry, and that is the real skip-the-line advantage: you board your reserved train or van instead of queuing for whatever is left at the gate, which on busy days is nothing at all.

 Official Tickets vs Resellers: What to Check

-Check the included transport (train or van), the opening hours for your date, and whether hotel pickup is part of a guided tour before you book.
+Check which transport is included, train or van, and whether hotel pickup is part of a guided trip before you book.

 Pairing the Statue with Sugarloaf and the Selaron Steps